-Council is currently working alongside the Kingston Indigenous community in the development of their new Innovate Reconciliation Action Plan (RAP).
+Council recently worked alongside the Kingston Indigenous community in the development of their new Innovate Reconciliation Action Plan (RAP)(PDF, 6MB).

 An Innovate RAP has a key focus on creating and strengthening relationships with the Aboriginal and Torres Strait Islander community members through innovative strategies, as well as including staff and stakeholders in the spirit of Reconciliation.

 Council works with our local Aboriginal and Torres Strait Islander community to acknowledge and promote its rich history, enhance the Aboriginal community in Kingston, develop and implement Council Policy, and resource service networks and organisations.

 The Derrimut Wellam Gathering Place is a safe place for First Nations people to get together and develop ideas, enhance cultural identity, social inclusion and improve health and wellbeing.

 Located at the Mordialloc Life Saving Club, the DWGP opened in 2017 and is:

 - A place for Aboriginal and Torres Strait Islander community to connect, learn skills and hear stories from Elders.

 - Designed to build a better future, create opportunities through education, health and economic independence.

 - Be an educational centre for our community to learn about First Nations Australian culture.
 Repair bridges, strengthen ties and connect with the Traditional Owners of our land.